Spinosad: Resistance

-Spinosad resistance has been found in Musca domestica by Liu & Yue 2000, in Plutella xylostella by Sayyed et al 2004, in Bactrocera dorsalis by Hsu & Feng 2006, in Frankliniella occidentalis by Bielza et al 2007, and in Cydia pomonella by Reyes et al 2007; see Insecticide Resistance Action Committees Arthropod Pesticide Resistance Database for continued updates.
+Spinosad resistance has been found in Musca domestica, Plutella xylostella, Bactrocera dorsalis, Frankliniella occidentalis, and Cydia pomonella.

 Safety and ecotoxicology

 Spinosad has high efficacy, a broad insect pest spectrum, low mammalian toxicity, and a good environmental profile, a unique feature of the insecticide compared to others currently used for the protection of grain products.
 It is regarded as natural product-based, and approved for use in organic agriculture by numerous national and international certifications.
 Spinosad residues are highly stable on grains stored in bins, with protection ranging from 6 months to 2 years.

 Ecotoxicology parameters have been reported for spinosad, and are: